 Human-centered design to support your staff

-Hopewell’s survey and analysis process encourages leaders to stop thinking about worker needs as a result of their department or place in the corporate hierarchy, but to focus on the individual’s mode of work to define what technology, spaces, and policies would support them best.
-Utilizing Hopewell’s survey analysis, we will be able to help our clients determine if their space is adequately supporting their team, and if not, how can we design a better workplace.
+Hopewell’s (now Align) survey and analysis process encourages leaders to stop thinking about worker needs as a result of their department or place in the corporate hierarchy, but to focus on the individual’s mode of work to define what technology, spaces, and policies would support them best.
+Utilizing Hopewell’s (now Align) survey analysis, we will be able to help our clients determine if their space is adequately supporting their team, and if not, how can we design a better workplace.

 A strong team focused on creating dynamic workplaces

 Based on conversations with clients throughout the past year and evaluating our own needs for our SoBro office, Luckett & Farley realized many companies will need to make changes to better serve their employees as they return to the office.
 A number of studies show most employees expect greater flexibility between working from home and working at their office after the pandemic, which might require some shifts in how standard offices are currently arranged to allow for hoteling of desks and increased meeting and collaboration space.